PigeonProtocolConsortium/pigeon-spec/README.md

 ![A hierarchy diagram showing how the message in example 2 points back to example 1, and how example 1 points back to NONE](diagram1.png)

-For my real-world examples of the messages, see the Ruby-implementation tutorial [here](https://tildegit.org/PigeonProtocolConsortium/pigeon_ruby/src/branch/master/ruby_tutorial.md)
+For examples of how messages are handled, see the Ruby-implementation tutorial [here](https://tildegit.org/PigeonProtocolConsortium/pigeon_ruby/src/branch/master/ruby_tutorial.md)

 # Constraints and Design Philosophy